Treating a severe head injury

 - basal fracture – a fracture to the base of the skull

-Open fractures may be more serious because there is a higher risk of infection by bacteria if the skin is broken.
+Open fractures are often serious because there's a higher risk of infection by bacteria if the skin is broken.
 Depressed fractures can also be very serious because small pieces of bone can press inwards against the brain.

 Treating skull fractures

-Most skull fractures will heal by themselves, particularly if they are simple, linear fractures.
+Most skull fractures will heal by themselves, particularly if they're simple, linear fractures.
 The healing process can take many months, although any pain will usually disappear in around five to 10 days.

 If the fracture is open, you may be prescribed antibiotics to prevent an infection.